zvanoast/outloud.dj-exporter/README.md

 # outloud.dj-exporter
-quick python thing to export from outloud.dj
+quick python thing to export from outloud.dj, since they stupidly don't have a playlist export this is done hackishly by copy/pasting the html source from the web page for your playlist, then extracting the artist+song names